 What is a drone licence and how do I get one?

-As an emerging technology, there is naturally some confusion around the rules and regulations for flying unmanned aerial vehicles (UAV).
+As an emerging technology, there is naturally some confusion around the rules and regulations for flying drones.
 We’re often asked do you need a licence to fly a drone?
 Who needs one?
 How do I get one?
 We have all the information you need to know.